 ICBA supports the industry rules and the payment market infrastructure (PMI) providers that play a role in developing and maintaining payments systems’ access and functionalities.
 ICBA urges these organizations to ensure that their governance processes enable and foster community bank participation and support transparent, timely, and inclusive rulemaking.

-ICBA encourages standardization efforts in the industry that reflect the broad breadth of capabilities and resources of varying financial institutions.
+ICBA encourages standardization efforts in the industry, such as the migration to application programming interfaces (APIs) for customer-permissioned data sharing, that reflect the broad breadth of capabilities and resources of varying financial institutions.

+Nonbank Access.
 A secure and well-regulated payments system is essential to all financial institutions and the customers and communities they serve.
-All traditional payments systems have limited direct access exclusively to federally insured financial institutions.
-New technology has enabled the rapid proliferation of non-bank financial technology (“fintech”) companies.
-The emergence of fintechs adds risk as these providers are not subject to the same safety and soundness, regulatory oversight, and examination requirements as banks.
+All traditional U.S. payments systems have restricted direct access exclusively to federally insured financial institutions.
+New technology has enabled the rapid proliferation of non-bank financial technology (“fintech”) companies that are providing a full suite of banking services but sit outside the regulatory perimeter.
+These differences create an unfair advantage for fintechs, while adding risk to the financial system as these providers are not subject to the same safety and soundness, regulatory oversight, and supervisory requirements as banks.